sam22kalvium/E-Commerce_follow_along/README.md

 - Allow only shop-profile users to upload products.

 This milestone ensures data integrity and establishes backend functionality for product management.

+### Milestone 11: Dynamic Product Display

+This milestone makes the home page dynamic by fetching and displaying product data from MongoDB.

+#### Key Tasks:
+- Create an API endpoint to fetch all product data.
+- Implement a function to receive and display data in the frontend.
+- Use the product card component for dynamic rendering.

+This ensures smooth data flow between backend and frontend.